|

 Fujian - Wikipedia

 Fujian is located on the west coast of the Taiwan Strait as the closest province geographically and culturally to Taiwan.
-Additionally, a small portion of historical Fujian is administered by the government of the Republic of China (Taiwan), romanized as Fuchien, resulted by the Chinese Civil War.
+Additionally, a small portion of historical Fujian is administered by the government of the Republic of China (Taiwan), romanized as Fuchien, a result of the Chinese Civil War.

 Fujian (meaning “Happy Establishment”) is one of the country’s smaller provinces, but it occupies a strategic maritime position between the two sections of the China Sea.
 Its capital and largest city is Fuzhou (“Happy City”).